YuichiroFukushi/case-study-collections/README.md

 | 3   | 11256      | 11256     |
 | 4   | 9405       | 9405      |
 | 5   | 18213      | 18213     |

+**Note:** The tables above display only the first 5 rows for visualization purposes.
+Each query was executed and confirmed to yield the same results across all 940 rows, with the selected columns remaining consistent throughout.